peter279k/serviceBundle/README.md

 # serviceBundle
 Intergated with mailing service,uploading image service and so on.

-## supporting following service table
+## Following service table about supporting status

 | service-name|support|
 |-------------|-------|